eafflu/runtime/README.md

 ```

-Finally, modify your function that you use in `forEach()` to handle that new type of obstacle.
+Finally, modify your function that you pass into `forEach()` to handle that new type of obstacle.